sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 In this section, we'll be going over we'll be going over the fundamental data structures.
 I have written brief summaries for each data structure.
 If you are learning these structures for the first time, I have also linked to more comprehensive documentation and video tutorials.
 However, descriptions are not enough.
 I find that the best way to learn how a data structure works is to implement it yourself in your preferred programming language.
 To serve as examples, I've implemented all data structures covered in this tutorial using Java.
 Why Java?
 It's more hands-on than Python but not as complex as C++.
 It's easy to read and similar in syntax to other popular programming languages.
 It's also my first and preferred object-oriented programming language.

 For additional resources, [GeeksForGeeks](https://www.geeksforgeeks.org/data-structures/) has extensive documentation on data structures.
 Including sample implementations in a variety of languages.
 They also have quizzes and practice questions to help you hone your skills.
 Additionally, [mycodeschool](https://www.youtube.com/user/mycodeschool) is a youtube channel with plenty of quality video tutorials on data structures.
+The channel is incredible but unfortunately has a bit of a tragic [backstory](https://www.freecodecamp.org/news/mycodeschool-youtube-channel-history/) and stopped making videos back in 2016.

 # Choosing Data Structures